-Three long ridges (NW, E and SW) separate 3 big glaciers: the Schlegeiskees (Noth East), the Gliderferner (South) and the Weisskarferner (North West).
+Three long ridges, North-West, East and South-West separate 3 big glaciers: the Schlegeiskees (North East), the Gliderferner (South) and the Weisskarferner (North West).
 Along the southwest ridge there is the easiest route.

 From the summit the 360° panorama is particulary attractive and wide: Tuxener Alpen, Venedigergruppe, Dolomites, Pfunder Berge, Stubaier Alpen, Vedrette di Ries.

 The traditional name of the mountain, still in 1700 was Hoch Feil Spiz and was probably referred to a nearby area, the Fäule (dialect Faile) that means "swampy land".
 The Italian name was created by Ettore Tolomei after the WWI, but it has nothing to do with the original Tyrolean toponym.
 Probably it is a misinterpretation of the word "-feiler" wrongly translated with "Pfeiler", that instead means Pillar (Pilastro in Italian).

 Gran Pilastro Hut / Hochfeilerhutte

-Open from mid June to the end of September, with winter room with 6 beds.
+Open from mid June to the end of September, while the winter room offers 6 beds.